nipy/nibabel/doc/source/devel/data_pkg_discuss.rst

 * A Debian distribution is a label - such as 'unstable' or 'lenny' - that refers to a set of package revisions that go together.
 We have no equivalent.
-* A Debian - er - collection (what's the right name?) is a set of packages within a distribution that go together - e.g. 'main' or 'contrib'.
+* A Debian *repository* is a set of packages within a distribution that go together - e.g. 'main' or 'contrib'.
 Again we have no equivalent.
-* A Debian source is a URI giving a location from which you can collect one or more collections.
-For example, the line: "http://www.example.com/packages stable main contrib" in a "sources.list" file refers to the *source* "http://www.example.com/packages" providing *distribution* "stable" and *collections* (within stable) of "main" and "contrib".
-In our language the combination of URI, distribution and collection would refer to a repository - that is - something that will answer queries about bundles.
+* A Debian source is a URI giving a location from which you can collect one or more repositories.
+For example, the line: "http://www.example.com/packages stable main contrib" in a "sources.list" file refers to the *source* "http://www.example.com/packages" providing *distribution* "stable" and *repositories* (within stable) of "main" and "contrib".
+In our language the combination of URI, distribution and repository would refer to a *prundle discovery source* - that is - something that will answer queries about bundles.
 * package probably means the same for us as for Debian - a name - like "python-numpy" - that refers to a set of files that go together and should be installed together.